pixie-io/blog.px.dev/content/blog/open-source-auth/index.md

 redirect_from:
     - /open-source-auth/ossauth/
 ---
-In this blog post we will discuss:

-- Why we redesigned Pixie to support an authentication flow exclusively from open source components.
-- The designs we considered for open source authentication, and why we selected [Hydra](https://www.ory.sh/hydra/)/[Kratos](https://www.ory.sh/kratos/).
-- The technical challenges we ran into with our Hydra/Kratos-based solution, and how we addressed them.

-## Context

-[Pixie](https://px.dev/) is an observability platform recently acquired by New Relic.
-To make the project more accessible to the developer community, New Relic is open sourcing Pixie.
-As part of our commitment to OSS, we want Pixie to be deployable in a completely open source environment.
-However, Pixie had a strong dependency on Auth0 that would complicate this effort.
+In May 2021, we open sourced [Pixie](https://px.dev/), which had previously been a closed source application with closed source dependencies.
+As part of that process, we needed to change all of those dependencies from our system.
+In this case, we needed to create an authentication path that didn't rely on Auth0.

+When reviewing how other open source projects handled authentication, we noticed that most of them rolled their own auth.
+We don't think that is necessary or advisable for the vast majority of projects.

-In this post we detail how we redesigned Pixie's auth to be open source compatible.
-We discuss trade offs of several approaches and dive into our final open source implementation.
+In this post we detail how we redesigned Pixie's auth to be open source compatible using existing projects.
+We discuss the tradeoffs of several approaches and dive into our final open source implementation.
 Let's start with our Auth0 design.

 ## Initial design with Auth0